 5. Competitive treatment options

 Do you have a medical condition or physical injury that limits your exercise routines?
 You too should consider seeing a sports doctor and chances are their years of research about sports medicine and how to enhance performance might have unearthed a solution.
-Using cutting edge technology, sports medicine practitioners have come up with such regenerative treatment procedures as stem cell therapy and platelet-rich-plasma therapy that helps rejuvenate your system and restores normal functions to injured organs.
+Using cutting edge technology, sports medicine practitioners have come up with procedures that help rejuvenate your system and restore normal functions to injured organs.